alshlyapin/lsms2/README.md

 ## 1. Introduction

 This project provides code for fine-tuning DistilGPT2 and developing a frontend and backend to deploy the fine-tuned model via a web-based UI.
+The task is text generation (language modeling).

 ![UI](images/ui.png)